FRRouting/frr/doc/user/bgp.rst

 Negotiation packets (at least not unless other optional BGP features require capability negotation).

-By default, Frr will bring up peering with minimal common capability for the both sides.
+By default, FRR will bring up peering with minimal common capability for the both sides.
 For example, local router has unicast and multicast capabilitie and remote router has unicast capability.
 In this case, the local router will establish the connection with unicast only capability.
-When there are no common capabilities, Frr sends Unsupported Capability error and then resets the connection.
+When there are no common capabilities, FRR sends Unsupported Capability error and then resets the connection.

 If you want to completely match capabilities with remote peer.
 Please